Back to blog

 4. Public-source: in a limited number of circumstances, we envisage in the future writing code that is not (at least initially) published under a fair or open-source license.
 However, wherever possible, we'll still publish this code publicly.
 Following a pattern established by GitLab, public-only source will reside in a special, segregated folder (in their case named ee, which stands for "Enterprise Edition").
 In our case, too, we are likely to limit code released in this manner to that which is only really useful to large enterprises (e.g. a solution for federated authentication and authorization at scale, such as SAML).
 At the time of writing, we haven't yet released any code like this, and will be intentionally strict in the event we do (updating this post with a linked example then).

 From time-to-time, we may keep code private.
-In connection with our workspace and simulation products, there are currently only a few instances of this:
+There are currently only a few instances of this:

-4. The final category of private code refers to that which we have assisted individual users in creating, or have been contracted to write, but which we do not have permission to share independently.
-In some cases customers have published the outputs publicly on HASH themselves, but this may not always be the case.
+• Code which we have assisted individual users in writing, or have been contracted to write, but which we do not have permission to share independently.
+In some cases customers have published the outputs of this work (e.g. simulations) publicly on HASH themselves, but this may not always be the case.

 Non-HASH branded products and services may be released under slightly different terms, but in general we will endeavor to hew to the above and below principles as closely as possible, as we have not only with HASH, but the Block Protocol as well.